krsoninikhil/krsoninikhil.github.io/_posts/2019-04-05-confusing-terms-in-container-ecosystem.md

 To summarize, `runC` is OCI spec implementation for creating, starting and deleting containers. `containerd` uses `runC` and provides a broader runtime for containers.
-Docker client uses Docker Engine on local systems which is built on top of `containerd`.
+Docker client uses Docker Engine on local systems, which is built on top of `containerd`.
 Docker uses Moby Project as upstream which includes all these components.
-Kubernetes can use `containerd`, `cri-o` or `rktlet` as it's container runtime. `rkt` is an alternative to Docker and has all components of it's own.
+Kubernetes can use `containerd`, `cri-o` or `rktlet` as it's container runtime. `rkt` is an alternative to Docker and has all components of its own.

-PS: Thanks [Fakabbir Amin][14] for reading draft of this post.
+PS: Thanks [Fakabbir Amin][14] for reading the draft of this post.

 [0]: https://github.com/opencontainers/runtime-spec
 [1]: https://github.com/opencontainers/image-spec